chesterheng/machinelearning-datascience/README.md

 Three main things we have to do:
 - Split the data into features and labels (usually X & y)
+- Converting non-numerical values to numerical values (also called feature encoding)
+  - or one hot encoding
 - Filling (also called imputing) or disregarding missing values
-- Converting non-numerical values to numerical values (also called feature encoding)

 ```python
 # Split the data into features and labels (usually X & y)